 Summary: This project includes a 608-space, 5-level, shared use parking structure that is located on Lemon Street between Chapman Avenue and Maple Street in Orange.
 Per a cooperative agreement between OCTA and the City of Orange, the City of Orange led the design phase, and OCTA led the construction phase of the project.
-Construction began on July 17, 2017, and was completed on February 15, 2019.
+Construction began on July 17, 2017 and was completed on February 15, 2019.
 A dedication ceremony was held on February 19, 2019.
-Close-out activities and final costs are underway.
+The project is in the close out phase.